discdiver/pachy-vid/example.md

 pachctl list-repo
 ```

+Alternatively, you can create your repo in the Pachyderm dashboard in your browser at *localhost:300080* by
+clicking on the *+* icon in the bottom right of the page.

+Then click on *Create Repo*.

+Then type *videos* in the *Repo name* field and click *save*.

-## Step 2: Create a Pachyderm Pipeline
+## Step 2: Create a Pachyderm pipeline

-Pipelines are specified with JSON.
+Pipelines are specified in a JSON file.
 For this example, we've already created a pipeline for you.
-The code is here:.
+The pipeline code is [here](/frames.json).
 The full pipeline spec is here.

 When you want to create your own pipelines later, you can refer to the full :doc:`../reference/pipeline_spec` to use more advanced options.
-This includes building your own code into a container instead of the pre-built Docker image we'll be using here.
+In the future you'll build your own code into your own Docker container instead of the pre-built Docker image we're using here.

-For now, we're going to create one pipeline that takes one or more videos and outputs up to the first 1,000 frames.
+For now, we're going to create one pipeline that takes one or more videos and outputs up to the first 1,000 frames as images.

 When a pipeline is created, Pachyderm runs your code on the data in your input repo.
-The pipeline runs again to process the videos for all future commits.
+The pipeline runs again to process the videos for each future commits.

-This first time Pachyderm runs a pipeline, it downloads the Docker image specified in the pipeline spec from the specified Docker registry (DockerHub in this case).
-The first run this might take a few mintues, depending on your Internet connection speed.
-Subsequent runs will be much faster.
+This first time Pachyderm runs a pipeline, it downloads the Docker image specified in the pipeline spec from the specified Docker registry (Docker Hub in this case).
+This first download might take a few minutes, depending on your Internet connection speed.
+Subsequent runs should be much faster.

-Here's the pipeline spec, python code, and Dockerfile that make the magic happen for this app.

 Below is the pipeline spec and python code we're using.
 Let's walk through the details.